Operation debug logging for Jitterbit cloud agents

 Introduction

 Operation debug logging generates additional diagnostic information to help with troubleshooting.
-This feature produces two types of data:
+This feature produces the following type of data:

 Warning